Shishupal-Yadav/Devops3/README.md

-# Launching a website on top of Kubernetes
+# Launching a webpage on top of Kubernetes
 **Project Description**
 - Create container image that’s has Jenkins installed  using dockerfile  Or You can use the Jenkins Server on RHEL 8/7
 -  When we launch this image, it should automatically starts Jenkins service in the container.